25th – 26th February 2026

-National Motorcycle Museum, SolihullÂ
+National Motorcycle Museum, Solihull

-The Future Propulsion Conference (FPC2023) is a two day UK event created to bring together industry and academic experts within the propulsion development field.
+The Future Propulsion Conference (FPC2026) is a two day UK event created to bring together industry and academic experts within the propulsion development field.
 It will open up presentations and discussions on the solutions to the challenges faced by the engineering industry in the UK and internationally over the next ten years.

 Hear, learn and understand the latest innovations and developments from experts within the industry.